 Teacher Quality and Class Size

 Cornerstone teachers are very carefully selected on the basis of Christian faith and character, experience, gifting by God in teaching, degrees and certifications.
 See the Cornerstone Staff page for more information.
-K4 has up to 16 students with a lead teacher and assistant teacher.
-There is an average of 18 students per classroom in Grammar School, staffed with a Lead Teacher and assistant in K5 – 3rd grade.
+There is an average of 18 students per classroom in Grammar School, staffed with a Lead Teacher and part-time assistant in K5 – 3rd grade.
 Fourth and fifth grades may have up to 24 students with a lead teacher; assistant teachers are hired when enrollment exceeds 18 students.
 In the Logic School there are two classes each of 6th, 7th and 8th graders.

 Cornerstone Academy encourages church attendance.
 This schedule allows for church participation on Sunday and Wednesday nights without concern for getting young children up early for school the following mornings.